 Instructions

-- Combine the sourdough starter, water, 1/4 cup olive oil, honey, and salt in a large mixing bowl.
+- Combine the sourdough starter, water, 1/4 cup olive oil, honey, and salt in the bowl of a stand mixer with a dough hook.

 - Add the flour a half cup at a time until it starts pulling away from the sides of the bowl.

-- Put 1/4 cup olive oil in the bottom of a baking sheet lined with parchment paper.
+- Put 1/4 cup olive oil in the bottom of a 9 by 13 baking dish lined with parchment paper.

-- Press dough out in parchment paper lined baking sheet with a rim, pressing fingers down in the dough carefully.
+- Press dough out in the baking dish, pressing fingers down in the dough carefully.
+Be careful not to deflate it, and press it all the way to the edges.

 - Drizzle with a few tablespoons of olive oil and sprinkle with garlic powder and chopped rosemary.